guettli/programming-guidelines/README.rst

 There is no more a distinction between a user and a group.
 A role can contain a role and a user is a role.

-This makes some things easier and I whish I had choosen the role model and not the user+groups model which gets used by Django's auth app.
+This makes some things easier and I whish I had choosen the role model and not the user+group model which gets used by Django's auth app.

 Imagine you have an issue tracking system.
 If you have the user+group model and you want to give the responsibility